-For this article, I thought would compare the flat and kick serves and the pros and cons of both.
+For this article, I will compare the flat and kick serves and the pros and cons of both.

 Click here if you want some useful tips on developing a good serve.

 What Is a Flat Serve?

 This serve is by far the most common serve in tennis, used from beginners to club and pro players.

 It has very little spin compared to the kick and slice serves, which means it can travel through the air faster.
 As the aim is for placement and power, this makes it a suitable choice for the first serve.

 Many coaches consider the serve to be the most important shot in tennis, and if you can master the flat serve, with power and good placement, you can win a lot of points!

 Most players use the continental grip for this serve, although you can move your base knuckle to the right slightly towards an eastern forehand grip.

 The flat serve has by far the most power of all the serve types.